IanDavis1995/CEG4100-SeeFood/README.md

 # SeeFood AI System
 Central repository for SeeFood AI System

+See http://docs.seefoodai.apiary.io/# for documentation on the rest API for the seefood ai webserver

 # Apache WebServer
 ## Installation
 To install apache2's httpd on Ubuntu, run the following command: